|

 - Max hired a "toy" -- a blonde, buxom,

-Ulla (Lee Meredith) whose "work" consisted of go-go dancing
+Ulla (Lee Meredith) whose "work" consisted mostly of

 - they also recruited pompous, flamboyant,